 - Kyoto Tycoon documentation, spec and general info

 - Lua APIs exposed by Kyoto Tycoon

-- Python client library I wrote, which also supports Tokyo Tyrant.
-Needs documentation.
+- Python client library I wrote, as well as an older version which also supports Tokyo Tyrant.

 If you have experience with any of these tools I'd love to hear your war stories...hopefully they're not war stories, though.
 Success stories, maybe.